jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 ---
 layout: post
 title: How-to setup Webpack on an ES6 React Application with SASS?
+excerpt: "Webpack is really a great JavaScript bundler, allowing to turn messy and numerous JavaScript into a single minified and optimized script.
+Yet, we missed a good getting started tutorial.
+Here is one, using ES6 React app with SASS."
+illustration: /img/posts/webpack/webpack.png
+illustration_thumbnail: /img/posts/webpack/webpack.png
 tags: Webpack, React, SASS, ES6
 ---

 I spent some time lately to play with [Webpack](https://github.com/webpack/webpack).
 As Grunt or Gulp, Webpack is a JavaScript bundler, allowing to turn our messy and numerous JavaScript into a single minified and optimized script.
 I used to use Gulp, but taking a look on Webpack and all its features made me switch pretty quickly, especially because of its `webpack-dev-server` and `react-hot-loader` killing features, increasing drastically our development workflow.

 The only blot with this tool is its documentation.
 There are a lot of pages about all the available options, but not a real-world get started tutorial.
 After spending days to figure out the best way to handle with my application, here is a summary for an ES6 React application using some SASS.